-kf Mass Width

-$$3e$$

-Y SU(3) $2Spin$ maj on stbl m_on Name 1 .01 .0 -1 -1 1 1 0 d
+kf Mass Width 3e Y SU(3) 2Spin maj on stbl m_on Name 1 .01 .0 -1 -1 1 1 0 1 1 0 d

-Here kf - the particle code - labels the internal number characterising the flavour within SHERPA, Mass is the (current) mass of the particle in GeV.
+Here kf - the particle code - labels the internal number characterizing the flavour within SHERPA, Mass is the (current) mass of the particle in GeV.
 The width of the particle is given by the parameter Width.
-The 3e column determines three times the electric charge of the particle, the sign convention is such that the electron has charge 3e=-3.
-The weak hypercharge is given by Y. The switch SU(3) determines if the particle is strongly interacting (1) or not (0); similarly, the flag maj accounts for the Majorana character of a particle.
+The 3e column determines three times the electric charge of the particle, the sign convention is such that the electron has charge 3 e = -3.
+The weak hypercharge is given by Y. The switch SU(3) determines if the particle is strongly interacting (1) or not (0); similarly, the flag maj accounts for the majorana character of a particle.
 Through the switch on, the particle can be excluded in the processes to be considered.
 Note that this switch should be used with extreme caution.
 The stbl flag is not used at the moment.
 In the near future it will steer the way of how SHERPA defines the width of particles and their decays.
 By m_on the kinematical mass of the particles can be set to zero within the matrix element generation and evaluation.
 This kinematical mass is completely decoupled from possible Yukawa couplings.
-Note that the particle masses and widths of SUSY particles will, by default, be overwritten by those calculated by the spectrum generator program, Isasusy 7.67.
+Note that the masses of SUSY particles will, by default, be overwritten by those obtained from the spectrum generator, either Isasusy 7.67 or a SLHA conform file.
+Only for the first the widths of the sparticles are overwritten, the input of particle widths throught the Les Houches interface is not yet supported.
 The last entry of the row defines the name of the particle.